The Indians' easy march to the AL Central title hasn't been so easy

 2017: .225/.338/.384

 That's a lot less on-basing going on there.
-Kipnis suffered a shoulder injury in spring training, missed time and hasn't turned it on the plate.
+Kipnis injured a shoulder in spring training, missed time and hasn't turned it on the plate.
 Santana hit 34 home runs in 2016 but is on pace for 19 this year -- but his home run numbers have been inconsistent throughout his career.

 Lindor is the interesting case here.
 After hitting .301 in his first full season, he started this season on fire, hitting .309/.380/.638 with seven home runs in April.
 If the power output was legit to go with his Gold Glove defense, he looked like an MVP candidate.
 The power numbers have remained there -- he's on pace for 45 doubles and 30 home runs -- but that has come with a lower average and lower OBP.
 He's too good of a hitter to be sitting on a .316 OBP, and you wonder if he's become a little homer-happy at the plate.